Route types

 TRAFFIC

-Allows you to drive a set route in the shortest possible time.
-It makes full use of the AM'Traffic system, i.e. information about the current traffic volume.
-It happens that with this setting, the application leads through worse roads, because in heavy traffic they are often passable faster.
-This will not always be the best solution for you, so be aware of that.
-This type of route is recommended when avoiding traffic jams and in cities, in heavy traffic, when you care about time.
+Allows you to travel the designated route in the shortest possible time.
+It fully utilizes the AM'Traffic system, i.e. information about the current traffic density.
+It happens that with this setting, the application leads on worse roads, because with heavy traffic they are often faster to pass.
+So it will not always be the best solution for us, we must be aware of this.
+We recommend this type of route when bypassing traffic jams and in cities, with heavy traffic, when we care about time.

 Optimal